 The following links dive into detail on each of the supported platforms (or platform groups):

-It is the preferred platform for building Windows GUI applications, as well as cross-platform servers and command line tools.
+Build managed projects that can run on the Common Language Runtime (CLR), including the "full" Microsoft .NET Framework, ASP.NET, .NET Core, Silverlight, Universal Windows projects and Mono/Xamarin.
+It is a great platform for building Windows GUI applications, as well as cross-platform servers and command line tools.

-It is the recommended target for building apps for macOS, iOS, tvOS and watchOS, and can also be used for building macOS command line tools and other projects.
+Build native applications for the Apple platforms, using the high-level Cocoa APIs and Frameworks such as AppKit or UIKit.
+It is the recommended target for building apps for macOS, iOS, iPadOS, tvOS and watchOS, and can also be used for building macOS command line tools and other projects.

 Elements supports many platforms, but it is decidedly focused on creating apps for multiple platforms, not single one-size-fits-all cross-platform apps.
 The following links dive into this distinction and cross-platform development considerations in general: